-A convincing entry-level cover letter is critical if you’re trying to separate yourself from other applicants.
-Specifically, it shows a hiring manager you’re passionate about the position, supplements your resume education section, and proves you have what it takes to succeed.
+An entry-level cover letter shows a hiring manager you’re passionate about the position, supplements your resume education section, and proves you have what it takes to succeed.

-We’re here to teach you how to write a cover letter for a job you have no experience in that highlights the qualifications you do have, so that you can put your best foot forward while on the job hunt.
+To learn how to write a cover letter for a job you have no experience in that highlights the qualifications you do have, keep reading.

 Entry-level cover letter sample (text version)